Airplane carbon footprint: What is the impact of a flight?

 Aircraft type and age: Modern aircraft are often more fuel efficient, while older models consume more fuel, increasing the overall carbon footprint.

-Comparison of emissions between air travel and other means of transport
+Comparing emissions between air travel and other modes of transport

 Tools to calculate the carbon footprint of your flight